peteragility/glusterfs-aws/README.md

 #### Mount GlusterFS by Native Client
 The Gluster Native Client is a FUSE-based client running in user space.
 Gluster Native Client is **the recommended method** for accessing volumes when high concurrency and high write performance is required.
+1. Ensure GlusterFS security group is added to your client EC2 instances.
-1. Install GlusterFS client in client machines by `yum install glusterfs-client` (redhat/centos/fedora) or `apt install glusterfs-client` (ubuntu/debian)
+2. Install GlusterFS client in client machines by `yum install glusterfs-client` (redhat/centos/fedora) or `apt install glusterfs-client` (ubuntu/debian)
-2. Create a mount point directory at /mnt/gfs (or any name you preferred)
+3. Create a mount point directory at /mnt/gfs (or any name you preferred)
-3. Open /etc/fstab, append the following line, replace GlusterNLBEndpoint with the actual endpoint:
+4. Open /etc/fstab, append the following line, replace GlusterNLBEndpoint with the actual endpoint:
     ```
     GlusterNLBEndpoint:/gfs /mnt/gfs glusterfs defaults,_netdev 0 0
     ```
-4. Run command: `sudo mount -a`
+5. Run command: `sudo mount -a`
-5. Run command: `df`, you will see volume info of GlusterFS at /mnt/gfs mount point if things went well.
+6. Run command: `df`, you will see volume info of GlusterFS at /mnt/gfs mount point if things went well.

 > Notice the GlusterNLBEndpoint only serves as a single endpoint for mounting and getting GlusterFS cluster info, the clients actually communicate with EC2s in the cluster directly when writing/reading files.